Therapist Vs. Psychologist: What's The Difference?

 Relationships between a mental health professional and a client are often called therapeutic alliances.
 A sense of personal rapport can be vital to a successful therapeutic alliance

-Finding a therapist, counselor or clinical psychologist you trust that makes you feel comfortable can be crucial.
-Look for a provider offering a safe space, a listening ear and practical advice.
+Finding a therapist, counselor, or clinical psychologist you trust and who makes you comfortable may make therapy more effective.
+Look for a provider offering a safe space, a listening ear, and practical advice.
 The success of counseling can also depend on the client's willingness to engage with the mental health professional, so be open to trying the suggestions your therapist offers.

-Licensed mental health professionals can provide clinical services using therapeutic modalities such as cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), eye movement desensitization and reintegration therapy (EMDR) and many others.
-In addition, licensed psychologists generally have the additional training to conduct psychological testing, assess and diagnose mental illnesses.
+Licensed mental health professionals can provide clinical services using therapeutic modalities such as cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), eye movement desensitization and reintegration therapy (EMDR), and many others.
+In addition, licensed psychologists generally have the additional training to conduct psychological testing and assess and diagnose mental illnesses.

 Getty